RuvenGuna94/Notes--Generative-AI-with-Large-Language-Models/README.md

 - Ported all ntotes from One Note

 ## 17 December
-- Uploaded notes for pre-training
+- Uploaded notes for pre-training and model size

+## 19 December
+- Uploaded notes for Distributed Training